-The Compensation Committee established the following performance measures and the performance thresholds that must be satisfied for awards to be earned under the 2022 LTICP.
+The Compensation Committee established the following performance measures and the performance thresholds that must be satisfied for awards to be earned under the 2023 LTICP.

 Peer-Relative Financial Performance.
 No amount is earned for this performance measure unless the Company's financial performance for the applicable measurement period exceeds the mean of the financial performance of the companies in the Peer Group (defined below) for the applicable measurement period.
 The financial performance of the Company and those in the Peer Group is measured by the sum of total dividends paid during the measurement period and the change in book value during the measurement period divided by the book value on the first day of the applicable measurement period.
-The Compensation Committee designated the following companies (collectively, the "Peer Group") for purposes of the financial performance benchmarks: AGNC Investment Corp., Annaly Capital Management, Inc., Arlington Asset Investment Corp., ARMOUR Residential REIT, Inc., Cherry Hill Mortgage Investment Corporation, Dynex Capital, Inc. and Invesco Mortgage Capital Inc. The Compensation Committee believes investors evaluate us in the context of our performance and our primary competitors for both capital and executive talent.
+The Compensation Committee designated the following companies (collectively, the "Peer Group") for purposes of the financial performance benchmarks: AGNC Investment Corp., Annaly Capital Management, Inc., ARMOUR Residential REIT, Inc., Cherry Hill Mortgage Investment Corporation, Dynex Capital, Inc. and Invesco Mortgage Capital Inc. The Compensation Committee believes investors evaluate us in the context of our performance relative to other mortgage REITs with similar investment strategies.
+We consider these companies to be the most relevant for purposes of benchmarking our financial performance and our primary competitors for both capital and executive talent.
 Each of ARMOUR Residential REIT, Inc. and Cherry Hill Mortgage Investment Corporation are externally managed.

 Agency RMBS Rate Relative Performance.
 The Company's performance under this performance measure equaled the percentage determined by dividing the sum of the change in book value per share during the applicable measurement period and total dividends paid per share during the measurement period by the book value per share on the first day of such measurement period.
-No amount is earned for this performance measure unless the Company's performance, as calculated in the preceding sentence for the applicable measurement period, exceeds the Agency RMBS rate of 2.067% (determined by averaging the rate as of the last business day of 2021 and the first business day of 2022) plus 400 bps, or 6.067%, multiplied by the number of years in the measurement period.
+No amount is earned for this performance measure unless the Company's performance, as calculated in the preceding sentence for the applicable measurement period, exceeds the Agency RMBS rate of 5.350% (determined by averaging the rate as of the last business day of 2022 and the first business day of 2023) plus 400 bps, or 9.350%, multiplied by the number of years in the measurement period.